Magnolia

 It’s worth noting that Magnolia is not just a name in the United States.
 In fact, it’s also the name of a famous Indigenous artist from Australia named Magnolia Maymuru.
 Her name has helped to popularize the name in other parts of the world as well.

-Symbolism and Meaning of the Name Magnolia
+Symbolism & Meaning of the Name Magnolia

-Furthermore, the magnolia tree is often seen as a symbol of strength and endurance.
+Furthermore, the magnolia tree is often seen as a symbol of strength & endurance.
 This is due to the fact that magnolia trees are known for their longevity, with some species living for over a century.
 As such, the name Magnolia can be seen as a representation of these enduring qualities.

 In Japanese culture, the magnolia flower is known as “Hanakotoba,” whiich translates to “flower language.”
-According to Hanakotoba, the magnolia flower represents a love for nature, nobility, perseverance, and dignity.
+According to Hanakotoba, the magnolia flower represents a love for nature, nobility, perseverance, & dignity.
 These qualities are all closely associated with the name Magnolia, making it a fitting choice for those who value these traits.

-Variations and Similar Names
+Variations & Similar Names

 • Maggy: A variation of Maggie.